/ 6 /

 Kaito looked around the rather spacious place.

-Kaito took a moment to admire the scene for a moment or so longer, wiggling his way into the bed.
+Kaito took a moment to admire the scene for a moment or so longer.

 "You doubt my thievery skills?"